MonaSolutions/MonaServer/_sources/installation.txt

  - OpenSSL_ is required.
  - LuaJIT_ is required.

-.. note:: LuaJIT_ is an alternative to the officiel LUA interpreter.
-It works really faster than LUA essentially because it compiles the LUA code to machine code during execution (see `LuaJIT performance <http://luajit.org/performance_x86.html>`_ about performance comparison).
+.. note:: LuaJIT_ is an alternative to the official LUA interpreter.
+It works faster than LUA essentially because it compiles the LUA code to machine code during execution (see `LuaJIT performance <http://luajit.org/performance_x86.html>`_ about performance comparison).

 As **C++11** is used in MonaServer you need to install a compiler which is compatible.
 At least **gcc 4.8.2** on Linux and VS 2013 on Windows.

 LuaJIT installation
 ===================================

-For several reasons some functionnalities of **LUA 52** are not allowed by default in luajit (like **#** or **pairs()**) so we recommend you to compile luajit by yourself and set the DLUAJIT_ENABLE_LUA52COMPAT option.
+For several reasons some functionalities of **LUA 52** are not allowed by default in luajit (like **#** or **pairs()**) so we recommend you to compile luajit by yourself and set the DLUAJIT_ENABLE_LUA52COMPAT option.

 - First download the latest release of LuaJIT_ (here with git) :
     .. code-block:: sh